-- (a) across a frontage over which no other land has a right of access; and - if an internal lot, by an access strip connecting to a frontage over land not required as the means of access to any other land; or - (c) by a right of way connecting to a road - - (i) over land not required as the means of access to any other land; and - (ii) not required to give the lot of which it is a part the minimum properties of a lot in accordance with the acceptable solution in any applicable standard; and - (d) with a width of frontage and any access strip or right of way of not less than 6.0m; and - (e) the relevant road authority in accordance with the Local Government (Highways) Act 1982 or the Roads and Jetties Act 1935 must have advised it is satisfied adequate arrangements can be made to provide vehicular access between the carriageway of a road and the frontage, access strip or right of way to the site or each lot on a proposed subdivision plan.
+- has a right of access; and

+- (b) if an internal lot, by an access strip connecting to a frontage over land not required as the means of access to any other land; or

+- (c) by a right of way connecting to a road

+- (i) over land not required as the means of access to any other land; and - (ii) not required to give the lot of which it is a part the minimum properties of a lot in accordance with the acceptable solution in any applicable standard; - (d) with a width of frontage and any access strip or right of way of not less than - - (i) 3.6m for single dwelling development; or - (ii) 6.0m for multiple dwelling development or development for a non-residential use; and - (e) the relevant road authority in accordance with the Local Government (Highways) Act 1982 or the Roads and Jetties Act 1935 must have advised it is satisfied adequate arrangements can be made to provide vehicular access between the carriageway of a road and the frontage, access strip or right of way to the site or each lot on a proposed subdivision plan.
-- a) A site must have a reasonable and secure access from a road provided - (i) across a frontage; or - (ii) by an access strip connecting to a frontage, if for an internal lot; or - (iii) by a right of way connecting to a road over land not required to give the lot of which it is a part the minimum properties of a lot in accordance with the acceptable solution in any applicable standard; and - (iv) the dimensions of the frontage and any access strip or right of way must be adequate for the type and volume of traffic likely to be generated by - - a. the intended use; and - the existing or potential use of any other land which requires use of the access as the means of access for that land; and - (v) the relevant road authority in accordance with the Local Government (Highways) Act 1982 or the Roads and Jetties Act 1935 must have advised it is satisfied adequate arrangements can be made to provide vehicular access between the carriageway of a road and the frontage, access strip or right

-- of way to the site or each lot on a subdivision plan; or - (b) It must be unnecessary for the development to require access to the site or to a lot on a subdivision plan.
+- (ii) by an access strip connecting to a frontage, if for an internal lot; or - (iii) by a right of way connecting to a road over land not required to give the lot of which it is a part the minimum properties of a lot in accordance with the acceptable solution in any applicable standard; and - (iv) the dimensions of the frontage and any access strip or the right-of-way must be adequate for the type and volume of traffic likely to be generated by - a. the intended use; and - the existing or potential use of any other land which requires use of the access as the means of access for that land; and - (v) the relevant road authority in accordance with the Local Government (Highways) Act 1982 or the Roads and Jetties Act 1935 must have advised it is satisfied adequate arrangements can be made to provide vehicular access between the carriageway of a road and the frontage, access strip or right of way to the site or each lot on a subdivision plan; or - (b) It must be unnecessary for the development to require access to the site or to a lot on a subdivision plan.

-A site or each lot on a plan of subdivision must be capable of connecting to a water supply -
+A site or each lot on a plan of subdivision must be capable of connecting to a water supply - population of not more than 10 people per day

-- (a) from a connection to a water supply provided in accordance with the Water and Sewerage Industry Act 2008; or - (b) from a rechargeable drinking water system R6 with a storage capacity of not less than 10,000 litres if - there is not a reticulated water supply; and - (ii) development is for - a. a single dwelling; or - a use with an equivalent population of not more than 10 people per day
+- (a) provided in accordance with the Water and Sewerage Industry Act 2008; or - (b) from a rechargeable drinking water system [R4] with a storage capacity of not less than 10,000 litres if- - (i) there is not a reticulated water supply; and - (ii) development is for - a. a single dwelling; or - b. a use with an equivalent